 Compared to my E-M1 Mark II with grip, the E-M1X feels almost identical in weight.
 In terms of raw specifications it’s slightly heavier, but the difference is completely obscured by the improved comfort.

-A few changes will take some getting used to: the Menu button is now on the opposite side of the camera, there’s a brand new AF joystick, the twin dial system is now recessed into the body instead of mounted on the top panel, and there are new buttons and switches to contend with.
+A few changes will take some getting used to: the Menu button is now on the opposite side of the camera, there’s a brand new AF joystick, the twin dial system is now recessed into the body instead of mounted on the top panel, and there are new buttons to contend with.

 Still, my initial impression is that all of these differences are ultimately an improvement over the E-M1 Mark II, particularly since the button layout is perfectly replicated on the vertical grip for seamless switching of orientation.

 Between the spec sheets, early reviews, and my own hands-on time so far, I think it’s safe to say that this camera feels like an iterative update over the E-M1 Mark II when it comes to its features.

 Don’t get me wrong, things like handheld high-res shooting and the Live ND (in-camera frame-averaging basically) are significant, but this isn’t a huge leap forward.

 I was hoping for a big sensor breakthrough, but besides a new coating (the exact effects of which I’m still unclear on) we’re dealing with the familiar—and enduringly excellent—E-M1 Mark II sensor.